cylc/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 We should also improve the visibility of stalled workflows and blocked tasks.
 *  `cylc scan` and the UI gscan panel should clearly indicate if a running workflow is stalled or has blocked tasks.
 * Similarly for stopped workflows (also other states: "not started", "run to completion", "died"?, etc).
-* Stopped workflows need to be ordered by last activity time (as they are in cylc review) so that any workflows which have stopped unexpectedly don't get missed.
+* We need a mechanism to ensure that any workflows which have stopped unexpectedly don't get missed and that users can easily find their most recent workflows
+  (e.g. cylc review orders by last activity).

 ## Unhandled task failures